RayPT808/momentum-bicycle-workshop/README.md

  **Flake8 Validation**

  The Flake8 validation returned a long list of errors in the code.
 The list was full of E501 error messages.
- Majority of the error originates from the code of the libraries as it utrned out.
+ Majority of the error originates from the code of the libraries as it turned out.

  ![501](documentation/screenshots/validationerrore501.png)

  There were also errors in the cutom code, those ones have been reformatted, but that process had impact on some of the functions.

  ![formatting](documentation/screenshots/formatting.png)

 ---